aaronik/aaronik.com/src/content/post/01-when-event-sourcing.md

 1. **Application Write Interface (Command Side)**
    - This is how your application accepts commands that intend to change state.
-   - Commands are validated and converted into events.
+   - Commands are validated, converted into events, and appended to the event stream.

 2. **Event Store (Database)**
    - The authoritative storage for all events.
    - Events are persisted immutably in an append-only log.
    - Acts as the source of truth for the system state.

-3. **Projector (Event Handler, Aggregator, or Read Model Builder)**
+3. **Projector (Event Handler, Aggregator, etc.)**
    - Is given event streams from the event store
    - Transforms event streams into Aggregates
    - This is what computes the current state from the event streams

-4. **Aggregate (Domain Entity)**
+4. **Aggregate (Data View)**
-   - The actual, computed state of your system.
-   - The aggregate state is reconstructed by replaying events.
+   - A computed state of your model, derived by replaying events.
+   - Aggregates are views into the true data: the event stream.
+   - They are the projections of that stream into whatever data you need at the moment, be it:
+       - three fields
+       - the biggest model
+       - some chunk of the data, how it was 7 months ago
+       - how many times that field has been updated over the last 2 weeks

 5. **Application Read Interface (Query Side)**
    - Provides the means to query the current state from read models built by projectors.